michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 2.1.7.1 =
+* Added: an example of basic usage of creating a page group as well as specifying a dashicon.
+* Added: the ability for the `setRootMenuPage()` method to accept `dashicons`, the `none` value, and SVG base64 encoded icon for the second parameter.
+* Fixed: a bug that the `color` field type was replaced with the `taxonomy` field type and the `taxonomy` field type was not available.

 = 2.1.7 - 12/23/2013 =
 * Fixed a bug that the screen icon could not be retrieved when the `strScreenIcon` key was not set (started to occur around v2.1.6).
 * Added: the `import_mime_types_{...}` filter that receives the array holding allowed MIME types so that the user can add custom MIME types for the imported files.